top of page

 Two important points that are worth keeping in mind when entering a relationship a coaching relationship:

 • When it comes to deep behavioral change, depth work, trauma, and so forth, there is simply not a quick fix.
-If you are been offered a quick fix it is worth being being wary.
+Limited session work has a very specific place and if you are been offered a magic-bullet it is worth being being wary - Ask for evidence.

 • The coaching, and the retreat business, is currently not widely regulated.
-Although there are many excellent qualifications, and superb membership associations, these are not a requirement to offer these services.
-What this means is that anyone who decides they believe they can run a retreat or can coach, can. â€‹Caveat Emptor
+Although there are many excellent qualifications, and superb membership associations, they are currently not a requirement to offer such services, and thus anyone who decides they believe they can run a retreat or can coach, can. â€‹Caveat Emptor

 © Honeyguide Consulting.
 All rights reserved